-5.8 Commercial Relationships.
+Commercial Relationships.
 Both B2B and B2C Licence Holders must apply internal due diligence measures to establish and be satisfied with the ultimate beneficial ownership and control of their commercial suppliers or commercial users of their gambling services.
-This is most typically the suppliers/distributors of games software, but could be applicable to other elements of the customer facing gambling services supply chain.
+The meaning of "beneficial owner" is elaborated upon in Section 7(1A).
+In respect of gambling services, this is most typically the suppliers/distributors of games software, but could be applicable to other elements of the customer facing gambling services supply chain.
 The Gibraltar Licensing Authority requires that all customer facing 'joint venture' B2B relationships are submitted for approval and are subject to ongoing monitoring by the Licence Holder to ensure the service is used as envisaged at approval.
 Any significant management or control changes or incidents arising from such arrangements should be reported to the Gibraltar Licensing Authority.
 Internal due diligence should not be limited to this category of business partners.